kormax/apple-enhanced-contactless-polling/README.md

 Best way to help is to provide more samples of ECP frames and TCIs.
 Especially interesting (missing) are the following:
-- TCIs of transit agencies that use EMV only:
+- TCIs of transit agencies that use EMV only (transit agency list at [smp-device-content](https://smp-device-content.apple.com/static/region/v2/marketgeos-ad96b072-bd96-4d3c-aff6-6cc477f0d88a.json)):
+  - United Britain:
+    - London (Possibly different for buses?);
+  - United States:
+    - New York (MTA);
+  - Australia:
+    - Sydney (NSW Transport);
   - France:
     - Dreux;
     - Lyon;